HHS/OPRE-OPS/README.md

 Whether you run the application through Docker or locally, you can access the frontend at `http://localhost:3000` and the backend at `http://localhost:8080`.

-There remains an administrative interface for the backend that you can access at `http://localhost:8080/admin/`

 ## Checks